 - Surgical management of first-trimester pregnancy loss [minimum of 2 cases required]

-- Preconception screening and counselling
+- Preconception screening and counseling (non-genetic)

 - Female infertility